-One of the hardest aspects of these tests is the fact that you have to take them in a pressurised environment under a great deal of time pressure.
+One of the hardest aspects of these tests is the fact that you have to take them in a pressurised environment.
 Although you may be used to taking tests and exams in high pressure situations, there is a great difference between a three hour examination and a 15 minute test.
 You have to be on top of your game from the very outset.
 Therefore you have to be aware of the setup and style of the tests as well as used to dealing with the time pressure that goes along with it.

 In order to prepare for this interview it is important to know exactly what you want from it.
 If you go in with a clear goal and prepared answers you will stand a much better chance of success.
 You should show that you are really interested in the place that you are applying for and ask pertinent questions relating to it and the life you can expect at ESCP Europe.
 The best way to prepare for an interview is to actually have one.
 This is best done through a trained assessor who knows which questions to ask and how to answer them.
 Using our Skype interview package you will get a full interview with one of our trained assessors as well as complete feedback detailing where you are good and where you can answer the questions in a more complete way.

-Foreign Language Test There are two parts to this test; the language interview, and the language written test.
+There are two parts to this test: the language interview, and the language written test.
 These are performed in your second language, either in French, English, Spanish or German.

 Language Interview: In this interview you are given a list of six different quotations on popular thought such as “Are degrees worth the paper they are written on?” and other such statements.
 After selecting one that you wish to talk about, you have to prepare a five minute presentation on the subject you have chosen.
 Following this you will have a 10 minute discussion with the panel of assessors relating to your presentation.